Dr. Chris Chatfield

 • (Retired) Reader in Statistics in the Department of Mathematical Sciences.

-• Fellow of the Royal Statistical Society.
+• Former Fellow of the Royal Statistical Society.

 • Elected an Honorary Fellow of the International Institute of Forecasters in 2004 for 'major contributions to forecasting'.